Best Diaper Rash Creams 2024, Tested & Reviewed

 Good diapering habits, breathable diapers, and an effective diaper rash cream can help prevent, soothe, and treat mild and moderate cases of diaper rash.

 We've been reviewing diaper rash creams for over 10 years.
-If we made our own, here is what it would look like:
+If we made our own, here are some of the key features it would have:

 ✔️ Thick but easy to apply.